ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    | WCOSS2       | /lfs/h2/emc/lam/noscrub/UFS_SRW_App/develop/input_model_data/                |
    +--------------+------------------------------------------------------------------------------+

 For Level 2-4 systems, the data must be added to the user's system.
-Detailed instructions on how to add the data can be found in :numref:`Section %s <DownloadingStagingInput>`.
+Detailed instructions on how to add the data can be found in :numref:`Section %s: Downloading and Staging Input Data <DownloadingStagingInput>`.
 Sections :numref:`%s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GridSpecificConfig:

 Grid Configuration
 =======================

 The SRW App officially supports the four predefined grids shown in :numref:`Table %s <PredefinedGrids>`.
 The out-of-the-box SRW App case uses the ``RRFS_CONUS_25km`` predefined grid option.
-More information on the predefined and user-generated grid options can be found in :numref:`Chapter %s <LAMGrids>`.
-Users who plan to utilize one of the four predefined domain (grid) options may continue to :numref:`Step %s <GenerateForecast>`.
-Users who plan to create a new custom predefined grid should refer to :numref:`Section %s <UserDefinedGrid>` for instructions.
+More information on the predefined and user-generated grid options can be found in :numref:`Section %s: Limited Area Model (LAM) Grids <LAMGrids>`.
+Users who plan to utilize one of the four predefined domain (grid) options may continue to the next step (:numref:`Step %s: Generate the Forecast Experiment <GenerateForecast>`).
+Users who plan to create a new custom predefined grid should refer to the instructions in :numref:`Section %s: Creating User-Generated Grids <UserDefinedGrid>`.
 At a minimum, these users will need to add the new grid name to the ``valid_param_vals.yaml`` file and add the corresponding grid-specific parameters in the ``predef_grid_params.yaml`` file.

 .. _PredefinedGrids: